Clark Gable: 1920–1923: Early career

+Career

 1924–1930: Stage and silent films

 Gable and Dillon traveled to Hollywood in 1924.
 Dillon became his manager and also his wife; she was 17 years his senior.
 He changed his stage name from W. C. Gable to Clark Gable and appeared as an extra in such silent films as Erich von Stroheim's The Merry Widow (1925), The Plastic Age (1925) starring Clara Bow, and Forbidden Paradise (1924) starring Pola Negri.
 He appeared in a series of two-reel comedies called The Pacemakers and in Fox's The Johnstown Flood (1926).
 He also appeared as a bit player in a series of shorts.
 However, he was not offered any major film roles, so he returned to the stage in What Price Glory?
 (1925).

 He became lifelong friends with Lionel Barrymore, who initially scolded Gable for what he deemed amateurish acting but nevertheless urged him to pursue a stage career.
 During the 1927–28 theater season, he acted with the Laskin Brothers Stock Company in Houston, Texas; while there, he played many roles, gained considerable experience, and became a local matinee idol.
 He then moved to New York City, where Dillon sought work for him on Broadway.
 He received good reviews in Machinal (1928), with one critic describing him as "young, vigorous, and brutally masculine".

-Gable and Dillon separated, filing for divorce in March 1929, while he began working on the play Hawk Island in New York which ran for 24 performances.
+Gable and Dillon separated, filing for divorce in March 1929, while he began working on the play Hawk Island in New York, which ran for 24 performances.
 In April 1930, Gable's divorce became final, and a few days later he married Texas socialite Maria Franklin Prentiss Lucas Langham, nicknamed "Ria".
 After moving to California, they were married again in 1931, possibly due to differences in state legal requirements.

 1930–1935: Early success

-In 1930, after his impressive appearance as the seething and desperate character Killer Mears in the Los Angeles stage production of The Last Mile, Gable was offered a contract with Pathe Pictures.
-His only film for them and first role in a sound picture was as the unshaven villain in their low-budget William Boyd Western, The Painted Desert (1931).
+In 1930, after his impressive appearance as the seething and desperate character Killer Mears in the Los Angeles stage production of The Last Mile, Gable was offered a contract with Pathé Pictures.
+His only film for them and first role in a sound picture was as the unshaven villain in their low-budget William Boyd western, The Painted Desert (1931).
 The studio experienced financial problems after the film's delayed release, so Gable left for work at Warner Bros.